A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Tabular Data

 \subsection{Evaluation Practice Gap}

 We analyze representative methods from Section~\ref{Tabular_Data_Generation} and categorize their reported evaluation protocols in Table~\ref{tab:tabular_method_dimension_coverage}.

-\textbf{Diversity.} Our analysis shows that diversity is not evaluated enough in tabular synthesis.
+\textbf{Diversity.} In the representative audit summarized in Table~\ref{tab:tabular_method_dimension_coverage}, diversity is not explicitly evaluated by any of the seven audited tabular synthesis methods and is only partially covered in one work.
 This happens because specific measures focused on coverage such as $\beta$-Recall are rarely reported in experimental settings.
 This gap is very important for generators driven by LLMs.
 In these models, standard training goals based on likelihood and decoding procedures often show behavior that focuses on the most common patterns.
-Thus, synthetic distributions tend to over represent frequent patterns while failing to capture long tail values and rare combinations of features.
+Thus, synthetic distributions tend to overrepresent frequent patterns while failing to capture long-tail values and rare combinations of features.
 Although synthetic datasets may seem realistic within dominant patterns, they often lack enough support for areas with low frequency.
 We therefore recommend reporting coverage metrics such as $\beta$-Recall and diagnostics at the subgroup level alongside standard measures of fidelity and utility.

-\textbf{Fairness.} Our review suggests that fairness evaluation is mostly missing from current studies on tabular generation.
-This is a significant gap because fairness is very important for the Train on Synthetic and Test on Real (TSTR) protocol.
+\textbf{Fairness.} Within the representative audit in Table~\ref{tab:tabular_method_dimension_coverage}, fairness-oriented evaluation appears in only two of the seven audited tabular generation works.
+We interpret this as a comparative signal within the audited sample rather than a field-wide prevalence estimate.
+This comparatively sparse reporting matters for the Train-on-Synthetic-and-Test-on-Real (TSTR) protocol.
 When synthetic data are used to train downstream models for deployment on real populations, representational mismatches can lead directly to disparities in outcome fairness and error rate fairness.
 These mismatches include shifts in subgroup proportions or label conditional distributions.
 For example, outcome fairness can be measured by statistical parity, and error rate fairness can be measured by equalized odds.
-Moreover, improved diversity does not always mean improved fairness.
+Moreover, improved diversity does not necessarily imply improved fairness.
 Expanding the coverage of the data may accidentally increase disparities if minority subgroups are created with lower fidelity or if the conditional distributions are distorted.
 Accordingly, we recommend adding group fairness metrics such as the statistical parity difference and equalized odds to the results of the train on synthetic and test on real protocol.
-We also suggest using representational diagnostics to clearly describe the possible trade offs between diversity, fairness, and downstream performance.
+We also suggest using representational diagnostics to make the trade-offs among diversity, fairness, and downstream performance explicit.